-When it comes to sun, sea, and sand, southern Europe offers two attractive options on its warm, southern coastline that are known throughout the world—Portugal’s Algarve and Spain’s Costa del Sol.
+When it comes to sun, sea, and sand, southern Europe offers two attractive options on its warm, southern coastline—Portugal’s Algarve and Spain’s Costa del Sol.
 Each share a similar history of Roman and Moorish patrimony, excellent fresh seafood, and sunny idyllic climates.
-Owning a property and living in either of these locations would be a dream for almost anyone.
+Owning property and living in either of these locations is a dream for almost anyone.

 Costa Del Sol

-But the Costa del Sol became a tourist haven very early on and, unfortunately, the tourists, expats, and property developers flooded into the region unchecked.
+Costa del Sol became a tourist haven early on and, unfortunately, tourists, expats, and property developers flooded the region.
 Builders erected hundreds of thousands of poorly planned and sometimes illegal properties.
-The recent seizure (without compensation) of many of these illegally-titled properties is big news in Europe’s vacation market today.

-I’d say that the rapid commercialization of this area has also led to an undesirable change to its charm and the local culture as well.
+The rapid commercialization of this area has also led to an undesirable change to its charm and the local culture.

-Compared to Costa del Sol, Portugal’s southern coastal region—called the Algarve—has changed very little over the last two centuries.
-The Portuguese people are polite, laid back, and in no particular hurry to fill the Algarve with apartment towers.
-I’ve felt welcomed here since the day I arrived.
+Compared to Costa del Sol, Portugal’s southern coastal region—the Algarve—has changed little over the last two centuries.
+The Portuguese are polite, laid back, and in no hurry to fill the Algarve with apartment towers.

-The Eurostat House Price Index (EHPI) tells part of the story.
-The index has a baseline value of 100, which represents housing prices in 2010.
-In subsequent years, values over 100 mean the properties are selling for more than they were in 2010… less than 100 means they’re selling at a discount compared to 2010 prices.
+The Eurostat House Price Index (EHPI) has a baseline value of 100, which represents housing prices in 2010.
+Values over 100 mean properties are selling for more than they were in 2010… less than 100 means they’re selling at a discount compared to 2010 prices.

-On the surface it would seem that Costa del Sol might have the price advantage.
-But many believe that Costa del Sol properties were overpriced to begin with… a fact that the index doesn’t take into account.
-So the discount to 2010 prices may not be the bargain that it first appears to be.
+It would seem that Costa del Sol has the price advantage.
+But many believe that Costa del Sol properties were overpriced to begin with… something the index doesn’t take into account.
+If that’s true, these prices aren’t the bargain they appear to be.

 The Algarve Is The Place To Buy For More Than Just Value And Price